-Urban surface temperatures can be 10°C to 20°C higher than in the air temperatures because buildings, roads and other hard surfaces absorb and store heat.
+Surface temperatures in urban areas can be 10°C to 20°C higher than in the air temperatures because buildings, roads and other hard surfaces absorb and store heat.
 High temperatures, due to climate change, will further intensify the impacts of urban heat.

-Unlike hard surfaces, trees and vegetation (sometimes called green infrastructure) reflect heat, and they cool and clean the air by evapotranspiration.
-Other benefits are better health and well being for urban-dwellers, more biodiversity and wildlife, and regulation of localised flooding.
+Unlike hard surfaces, trees and vegetation (sometimes called green infrastructure) provide shade, and cool and clean the air by evapotranspiration.
+Other benefits are better health and wellbeing for urban-dwellers, more biodiversity and wildlife in urban areas, and better regulation of localised flooding.

 Types of urban green cover include bushland, private and community gardens, parks, greenways, habitat corridors, street trees, roof gardens and plant-covered walls, as well as reflective and permeable walls, pavements and other surfaces.
 Protecting local green spaces, designing eco-friendly buildings and creating urban networks of green space can help to minimise the impacts of urban heat in our cities and towns.

 |Green and cool roofs have surfaces that are vegetated, light coloured or reflective.||

 Green walls are vegetated systems grown on the vertical walls of a building.

 New green cover resources